joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/GMSgu2W.png)

-* **Now lets try and ping our Windows Vm from the command prompt in our Windows 2019 Server.
+* **Now lets try and ping our Windows VM from the command prompt in our Windows 2019 Server.
 My private IP Address for my Windows 11 VM is 10.0.0.4 so I will type in "ping 10.0.0.4".
-As you can see we are not getting any successful pings.
-That's because it's getting blocked by our Windows Defender Firewall.
-We will need to enable a few rules in our firewall**
+As you can see, we are not getting any successful pings.
+That's because they are getting blocked by our Windows Defender Firewall.
+To fix this, we will need to add a few rules in our firewall**

 ![Alt Text](https://i.imgur.com/GP2UpFk.png)